South African Indians need to stop mincing their words and point out racists within the community.

 It’s a reality that incidents like Kessie Nair’s ignorant utterances can stir racial tensions and flame the fires in KwaZulu Natal.

 Each time a racist is exposed, their actions chip away at the work that has been done in the name of social cohesion from the likes of Dr Rajendren Thangavelu Govender, Logie Naidoo, Madiba, Mama Sisulu and especially the late Ahmed Kathrada.

-During #apartheid years, Indians were championing the case as being victims of racism & apart rather than being seen as perpetrators.
+During the apartheid years, Indians were championing the case as being victims of racism & apartheid rather than being seen as perpetrators.

 The seeds of Gandhi’s k-word use lives on today through the likes of Kessie Nair, Alochna Moodley, Adam Catzavelos and many others.